emicklei/mora/README.md

 	mongod.{alias}.password=
 	mongod.{alias}.database=

-returns a JSON document with the names of all databases
+Returns a JSON document with the names of all databases

 	GET /docs/{alias}/{database}

-returns a JSON document with the names of all collections in a database
+Returns a JSON document with the names of all collections in a database

 	GET /docs/{alias}/{database}/{collection}/{_id}

-returns a JSON document from a collection using its _id
+Returns a JSON document from a collection using its _id

 	GET /docs/{alias}/{database}/{collection}

-returns a JSON document with the first (default 10) documents in a collection.
+Returns a JSON document with the first (default 10) documents in a collection.
 This method also accepts query paramters

  - query, use mongo shell syntax, e.g. {"size":42}